Social Security 2015

 It was recently announced that the the COLA increase for 2015 will be 1.7%.
 That compares to a COLA of 1.5% for 2014.
 The increase in payments will begin December 30, 2014 for about 8 million Supplemental Security Income (SSI) beneficiaries and during the month of January for the nearly 55 millions Social Security beneficiaries.

 This means that after several years of no increase, Social Security recipients will get an increase in their monthly Social Security benefits.

 Many retired people are very dependent on Social Security and have counted on an increase in COLA over the years, so this is very good news.

 Federal law requires that the Social Security Administration base annual Social Security payments on the Consumer Price Index (CPI) for Urban Wage Earners and Clerical Workers, which measures inflation.

 The inflation in the third quarter of each year is compared to the inflation during the same period in the previous year.
 If inflation is negative, then there is no increase in the Social Security payments.
-That is what happened for the past two years.
+That is what happened in 2012 and 2013.

 Unfortunately, regardless of what the forumla displays, the real cost of living is going to go up and is definitely affecting seniors on a fixed income.